 Dr. Young is pleased to join the HSHP since he grew up in Weaverville, NC.
 He is returning home to live on his Grandmothers Farm in Madison County, NC.
 Dr. Young and his wife Lynn are parents to four boys.
 He coached select level soccer teams for over 10 years.
 His current personal interests include training and competing with German Shepherd Dogs in the sport of Schutzhund.

-Ruth Loretta Leake, FNP
+Ruth Loretta Leake, FNP PMHNP

 Kenya Johnson, PA-C